 Control Measures Severity of Consequence (worst case scenario) Likelihood (of any outcome) Risk Rating Severity x Likelihood Tolerable Action Required (9+) Prohibited (See Matrix) Notes / Further Action Required

-With the exception of fire drills or emergency evacuations, all gatherings of several groups together at the same time and in the same place should be avoided.
-Assemblies, all staff meetings and other group events can take place remotely using online facilities.
-Small meeting ca take place in large well ventialetd rooms.
-0 3 0
+atherings of several groups together at the same time and in the same place shou vents can take place remotely using online facilities.
+Small meeting ca take place i 3 0

-Further Action Log

-Action Required Responsib le Person Date fo r completion Completed
+Further Action Log Action Required Responsib le Person Date for r completion Completed

-1
+Responsib Date Io completion Completed

 2

 3

-4 · ·
+4

-Th is is a Framework Risk Ass essment.
-It must be amended and adapted to a ccurately reflect the hazards/mitigation n with any changes.
-GENERAL AREA / ACTIVITY RISK ASSES SMENT TEMPLATE rom the hazard Catastrophic - 5(multip Major - 4 (single death) or permanent disability) ones, several days off work) d treatment required) LIKELIHOOD of the risk occurring (with any outcome) Certainty - 5 (could happen at any time and on any day) Probable - 4 (could happen perhaps once a term) Likely - 3 (could happen perhaps once a year) Conceivable - 2 (might happen perhaps once in 5 years) Improbable - 1 (will probably never happen) SEVERITY 5 4 3 2 1 LIKELIHOOD 1 2 3 4 5 Area / Task / Acti vity: Schools Re-opening fro m 01 September 2020 for all years.
-Date: 26 August 2020 Assessor: Alistatir Hami ilton (Bursar) Re-assessment date: This is the e 'Pupil Activities' Sheet This risk assessment is on 3 separate sheets - see the tabs at the bottom of the page: 1.
-General Precautio ns, 2.
+Th iis is a Framework Risk Ass essment.
+It must be amended and adapted to a ccurately reflect the hazards/mitigatio n with any changes.
+GENERAL AREA / ACTIVITY RISK ASSESSMENT TEMPLATE om the hazard Catastrophic - 5 (multip fajor - 4 (single death or permanent disability) ones, several days off work) t treatment required) Sult Risk Rating SEVERITY Certainty - 5 (could happen at any time and on any day) 15-25 Stop - this activity is not allowed 5 Probable - 4 (could happen perhaps once a term) 08-12 Urgent action - Comprehensive 3 Likely - 3 (could happen perhaps once a year) 04-06 Tolerable - Take positive action to 1 Improbable - 1 (will probably never happen) 04 02 Monitor accontrol risk 1 Area / Task / Acti vity: Schools Re-opening fro Schools Re-opening from 01 September 2020 for all years. ssessor: Alistatir Ham ilton (Bursar) Re-assessment date: This is the e 'Pupil Activities' Sheet This risk assessment is on 3 separate sheets - see the t abs at the bottom of the page: 1.
+General Precaution ns, 2.
 Staff Activities, 3.
 Pupil Activities What is the hazard?
 Coronavirus / COVID -19 Why is it a risk?
-People could become infected (directly and indirectly) and then become seriously ill, or pass the infection onto other members of their family who could become seriou ısly ill Who is at risk?
-All staff, pupils and any contractors or v isitors attending school Key Guidance Documents Guidance on opening schools to more oupils from 1 June - guidance for parents & carers Actions for schools Safe working in education, including the e use of PPE Covid-19 - Cleaning in Non-Healthcare Settings Critical workers who can access school s or educational settings Stay at Home - Guidance for Household ds with Possible Coronavirus Stay Alert & Safe (Social Distancing) G uidance Guidance for full opening of schools c ontrol Measures: Severity of Consequence (worst case scenario) Likelihood (of any outcome) Consequence (of any outcome) Tolerable Action Required (9+) Prohibited (See Matrix) Notes / Further Action Require
+Why is it a risk?
+People could become infected (directly and indirectly) and then become seriously ill, or pass the infection onto other members of their family who could become seriously ill Who is at risk?
+Who is at risk?
+All staff, pupils and any contractors or visitors attending school Key Guidance Documents Coronavirus (COVID-19): Implementing protective measures in education and childcare settings Guidance on opening schools to more p oupils from 1 June - guidance for parents & carers Actions for schools Safe working in education, including the e use of PPE Implementing protective measures in ed ducation and childcare settings Covid-19 - Cleaning in Non-Healthcare Settings Critical workers who can access school s or educational settings Stay at Home - Guidance for Household as with Possible Coronavirus Stay Alert & Safe (Social Distancing) G uidance Guidance for full opening of schools